General Information About Vulvar Cancer

 - Having vulvar intraepithelial neoplasia or HPV infection can affect the risk of vulvar cancer.

-- Possible signs of vulvar cancer include bleeding or itching.
+- Signs of vulvar cancer include bleeding or itching.

 - Tests that examine the vulva are used to detect (find) and diagnose vulvar cancer.